Pittsburgh Zoo And Ppg Aquarium218 Votes Currently Open [Closes at 04:00 pm]

-How To reach Pittsburgh Zoo And Ppg Aquarium by Public Transport
+How to Reach Pittsburgh Zoo And Ppg Aquarium

 - Bus No. 87 travels every 40 minutes, and Bus No. 75 travels every 30 minutes to Baker St at Butler Street.
 You can also take Bus No. 1, 88 and 71B.

 - Bulldog Pub

 Love this?
 Explore the entire list of places to visit in Pittsburgh before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Pittsburgh and book an accommodation of your choice.